See the current edition of the PNW Plant Disease Management Handbook for application details and approved materials.

 Remarks See label for specific rates, application times, and perennial species controlled.
 Use higher rate if annual weeds are more than 6 inches tall.
-Inhibits three amino acids and protein synthesis.

-Caution Do not exceed 8 lb ai/a per year.
+Caution Do not exceed 8 lb ai/A per year.

 Site of action Group 9: inhibits EPSP synthase

-Chemical family None generally accepted
+Chemical family Glycine

 metham sodium (several brands)

-Rate 63 to 317 lb ai/a (15 to 75 gal/a product)
+Rate 63 to 317 lb ai/A (15 to 75 gal/A product)